emurtezani/Zauren---webpage/README.md

 There is also the main detailed text about the company's activities, and in the footer, clients can find the information such as contact details, address and opening hours.
 The webpage is enriched with two simple photos describing the company‘s activities.

-# features
+# Features
 - Clean design
 - Responsive layout
 - Focused on writing and minimalism

-# the screenshots of the webpage - in order to provide a quick preview (note: there is a link to the webpage in the 4th row)
+# The screenshots of the webpage - in order to provide a quick preview (note: there is a link to the webpage in the 4th row)
 ![Homepage] ()
 ![Homepage] ()
 ![Homepage] ()